slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 To create an app with App Components functionality, you'll first need to [create an app](docs/authentication-quick-start), then fill out the [App Components Configuration form](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) with the data described in the table below.
 Note that certain fields, such as the app name and icon, are directly customizable in the developer console and will also be used by the App Components system.

+Once your app is submitted, an Asana developer will configure and enable your app, then notify you via email when the app is ready to use.

 |Field|Type|Description|
 |---|---|---|
 | `description`               | String       | A short description of the app shown in the app gallery. |